The Trevor Project: History

 In June 2009, seven Tulare County volunteers completed The Trevor Project Lifeguard Workshop Facilitator training.
-“Lifeguard workshops” have been done in schools in Tulare County municipalities, including Dinuba, Lindsay, Porterville and Visalia, as well as in Hanford in adjacent Kings County.
+"Lifeguard workshops" have been done in schools in Tulare County municipalities, including Dinuba, Lindsay, Porterville and Visalia, as well as in Hanford in adjacent Kings County.
 In November 2009, the Trevor Project was contracted by the Tulare County Suicide Prevention Task Force, located in Tulare County, California.
 With this agreement, the project received public funds for the first time.
 Additionally, Sensis provided their digital marketing services including a website redesign and social network marketing on both Facebook and the Trevor Projects own social media website "Trevor Space" (which is still currently operating).

+In 2019, The Trevor Project received a $1.5 million grant from Google, which had also donated in years prior.

+In January 2020, The Trevor Project received a $1.2 million grant from Google, which was used to fund the nonprofit's suicide prevention programs, including the TrevorLifeline, TrevorChat, and TrevorText programs.
+In addition to the grant, Google fellows worked pro bono to upgrade its crisis lines, automate moderation of its online forum, refine a virtual training simulator, and promote TrevorSpace.
+Part of the fellows work included the integration of artificial intelligence into the TrevorChat and TrevorText platforms, using machine learning to assess suicide risk.

 In 2021, the first openly gay active NFL player, Carl Nassib, used his coming out to also announce a $100,000 donation to The Trevor Project.

 From 2016 to 2022, the CEO of The Trevor Project was Amit Paley.
-During this period the Trevor Project grew its revenue from $5M to over $60M which included a financial reserve of $50M.
+During this period the Trevor Project grew its revenue from $5 million to over $60M which included a financial reserve of $50M.
 In 2019, for the first time in the organization's history, TrevorText went from limited operating hours to a 24/7 text and chat counseling services.
 In October 2022, The Trevor Project launched free digital services in Mexico.

 In November 2022, The Trevor Project's Board of Directors announced that Amit Paley had been removed effective immediately.
 The organization's Board of Directors announced that co-founder, Peggy Rajski, would be the interim CEO.
 Following this news, media outlets also reported that over 200 employees had signed a letter expressing their displeasure with former CEO, Amit Paley, and numerous employees had expressed concerns over the organization's growth and his ability to manage effectively.